-In order to structure and focus a student intern's learning experience, the student intern and the Agency Practicum Instructor work together in the first weeks of a student's practicum to create a Learning Agreement.
+In order to structure and focus a student intern's learning experience, the student intern and the field instructor work together in the first weeks of a student's internship to create a Learning Agreement.
 The Learning Agreement is structured around the nine areas of competency identified by the CSWE and the one area of competency specific to the GFU CSW.
 Practice behaviors for each area of competency are identified in the Learning Agreement.

-The student intern and Agency Practicum Instructor work together to identify learning tasks, roles, trainings, and opportunities according to the areas of competency and practice behaviors.
-Once the Learning Agreement is completed with designated learning tasks and experiences it is reviewed during the first site visit by the Practicum Faculty, approved, and then signed.
+The student intern and field instructor work together to identify learning tasks, roles, trainings, and opportunities according to the areas of competency and practice behaviors.
+Once the Learning Agreement is completed with designated learning tasks and experiences it is reviewed during the first site visit by the field faculty, approved, and then signed.
 The student will upload the Learning Agreement to Tevera.
-The student and Agency Practicum Instructor are encouraged to reference the Learning Agreement throughout the practicum to focus the student's learning experience.
+The student and field instructor are encouraged to reference the Learning Agreement throughout the practicum to focus the student's learning experience.

 The Learning Agreement is a living document and can be updated throughout the time of the student practicum.
-The student, Agency Practicum Instructor and Practicum Faculty revisit the Learning Agreement for the student's mid-term evaluation and final evaluation each semester.
+The student, field instructor and field faculty revisit the Learning Agreement for the student's mid-term evaluation and final evaluation each semester.
 At the start of the student's second semester, the Learning Agreement is updated/revised to reflect the continuing and additional learning goals of that second semester.